zhenry9/mammoth-timers-guide/intro/tod-timing.md

 | - | 10:31:19.8732 |
 | = | 42.8249 |

-Modern electronic timing software performs this subtraction automatically.
+Modern PC timing software performs this subtraction automatically.
 A later section of this book will explain how to subtract time by hand.

 There are several major advantages to using ToD timing:
- - It allows to easily time multiple racers on course simultaneously
+ - It allows for easy timing of multiple racers on course.
- - It allows the timer to catch and correct any errors, such as false starts or false finishes, that may arise.
+ - It allows the timer to catch and correct any errors that may arise, such as false starts or false finishes.

  Here is our above example, but with a second racer on course: